 - Can be paid off in full at any time without penalty.

-- Credit rebuilding tools and money management education is included in the process.
+- Credit rebuilding tools and one-on-one money management education with a qualified financial counsellor are included in the process.

-- You may write-off 100% of your debts with zero interest.
+- You may write-off as much as 100% of all your debts with zero interest.

 - Bars creditors from contact, collection activity or wage garnishments.

 - Most people who are considered to have a ‘low-income’ will only pay an administrative fee of $2,300 (broken into a manageable payment plan).